seidelj/uchicago_pgg/README.md

-Background on getting started with Heroku: https://devcenter.heroku.com/articles/getting-started-with-python#introduction You only need to get through the first two pages.
-I'll pick up from there.
+Background on getting started with Heroku: https://devcenter.heroku.com/articles/getting-started-with-python#introduction You need only to get through the first two pages.
+NOTE: On the introduction page you only need to have a heroku account.
+You should already have Python3 installed, which replaces Setuptools, Pip, and Virtualenv.
+You will not need postgres installed locally.

-Create app at heroku.com.
+Create a new app through your heroku.com dashboard.
 Once you do this, Heroku will provide instructions on how to deploy.
-The Heroku instructions will include a link to download and install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
-After installing the CLI, you can follow the instructions (they are repeated from Heroku) below.
+The Heroku instructions will include a link to download and install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), incase you have not already( installing the CLI was page of the heroku getting started tutorial linked in the paragraph before this one).

 ##### Create a new repository
 ```
 (venv)$ heroku login
 (venv)$ git init
-(venv)$ heroku git:remote -a secure-sands-26521
+(venv)$ heroku git:remote -a your-app-name-10101
 ```
+In the last command above, you should use the heroku app name.
+If you don't specify one when creating a new heroku app heroku wil l generate one for you. e.g. `ancient-spire-16403`.

 ##### Deploy the application
 You can follow this sequence of commands any time you might change the code and want to upload to the server.